Technical Bulletin #5

 Asphalt roofing shingles sold in Canada may have various agency conformances shown in short form on the bundle packaging.
 Those most commonly found are described briefly below to help the consumer understand their meaning and assist him in purchasing the product best suited to his needs.
 More information can be obtained by contacting the manufacturers directly.

-ULC S-107: Asphalt Shingles Made from Glass Felt and Surfaced with Mineral Granules.
-This is very similar to the CSA A123.5 standard referenced above.
+ASTM D 3462: Asphalt Shingles Made from Glass Felt and Surfaced with Mineral Granules.
+This ASTM standard is very similar to the CSA A123.5 standard referenced above.

 The information contained in this bulletin is for general education and is not intended to replace advice from a qualified contractor or direction on usage/installation from the manufacturer.
 Consumers should be aware of the safety hazards associated with work on roofs and, before doing so themselves, should consider following CASMA s advice of using qualified contractors.
 This bulletin may be reproduced with permission on condition that it be reproduced in whole, unedited, with attribution of copyright to CASMA.